 Complex abelian varieties and Riemann forms

-Posted by martin on Wednesday, 30 December 2009 at 21:48
+Posted by Martin Orr on Wednesday, 30 December 2009 at 21:48

-The theory of abelian varieties is very beautiful, both in its arithmetic and geometrical aspects, and also looking just over
+The theory of abelian varieties is very beautiful, both in its arithmetic and geometrical aspects, and also looking just over where there are nice applications of complex analysis.

 In this post I will work over